 14. What should I do if the camp session I'm interested in is full?

 If your preferred camp session is full, you may add your child to our wait list.
-Please complete our Wait List Request Form.
-We will contact you if a spot becomes available.
+Please complete our Wait List Request Form below for the grade your child will be entering in the Fall.

 15. Who should I contact if I have questions?

 - Cell: 415-760-2573 (for immediate needs during the camp day only)